alttch/_common/cc/cc.rst

     #commit e1d828306b275471e65940bd063d5d472ceb1cf7: fmt
     a = a - 2

-Short comments in a stable branches are forbidden.
+Short comments in the stable branches are forbidden.